Breakfast Club: We’re the future of mobility

 The fact that mobility is strongly influenced by technology is not a new concept.
 Technically, there are a lot of possibilities, but legislation lags behind in certain areas.
 Still, there are a lot of pilots in the works.
 The speed with which the developments are following each other is stabilizing a little, but if a few things come together in terms of technology and regulations, it will go fast.

-Curious about all the trends that are driving the future of mobility, according to Iskander Smit?
-Read more here.
+Curious about all the trends driving mobility?
+Read here the article, “8 Trends that are impacting the future of mobility“.

 Seamful instead of seamless mobility

 When we discuss the mobility of the future, we often speak of an efficient, completely frictionless journey from A to B. But do we really need such a seamless experience?

 Mobility is more than just traveling from A to B. Maybe we don’t want to arrive at our destination as fast as possible, but crave a different type of experience in which the journey itself is the goal.
 Maybe you want to be inspired by your new surroundings, a random meeting, or maybe you want to be able to meditate during your daily commute.
 Maybe you’re planning the number of calories you would like to burn and want to plan your transportation accordingly.
 In Japan, for example, shared cars aren’t just used for transportation, but also as a working or meeting space.